microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

     get => myValue;
     set => myValue = value;
 }

+/// <summary>
+/// Getter/Setters not wrapping a value directly should contain documentation comments just as public functions would
+/// </summary>
+public float AbsMyValue
+{
+    get
+    {
+        if (MyValue < 0)
+        {
+            return -MyValue;
+        }

+        return MyValue
+    }
+}
 ```

 ### Cache values and serialize them in the scene/prefab whenever possible